mbzomowski-test-org/xla/infra/tpu-ci/modules/google-arc-v4-container-cluster/README.md

-# Terraform setup for TPU CI for PyTorch/XLA
+# Cluster creation for TPU CI for PyTorch/XLA

-This setup configures:
+This module configures:
 * A regional GKE cluster
 * A CPU node pool
 * An autoscaling v4 TPU node pool